Islamic design

 Conceptual diagram of the relationships of lines of security and their integrity

 This diagram is a notional illustration of the effective state of most buildings with regard to security.
 Few buildings are completely secure no matter how hard the designer tries.
 Although I suggest this to be a designer issue – and in this I am including specialist security design – to some extent this is a reflection on how far intruders are prepared to go in order to gain access.
-This, in turn, depends on their commitment, expertise, the time available for planning and execution, the perceived odds of their success, and a number of other variables such as lighting, overlooking, the opportunities for disposal and so on.
+This, in turn, depends on their commitment, expertise, the time available for planning and execution, the perceived odds of their success, and a number of other variables such as lighting, overlooking, apprehension, the opportunities for disposal of stolen goods and so on.

 Of course, it is also a reflection of the extent to which the owner maintains the security system and, in this, most owners rely on the integrity of a relatively small number of mechanical and electronic devices.
 Many Qataris also have servants who are either hired as guards or who are supposed to carry out this duty along with other duties in and around the property.